Interactive Task Planning with Language Models: EXPERIMENTS

 \subsection{Robot Experiments}

 In our experiments, we focus on a drink-making system.
-Within the given scene, the robot is supplied with a set of ingredients which it must combine to produce a specific drink.
-Our setup also has an overhead camera which feeds images to Grounded-DINO model for scene understanding.
+Within the given scene, the robot is supplied with a set of ingredients that it must combine to produce a specific drink.
+Our setup also has includes an overhead camera that captures image of the scene.
+We leverage Grounded-DINO to process the overhead camera images for open vocabulary object detection and scene understanding.

 For the robot, we provide a predefined set of skills, which include actions like ``grasp\_cup", ``pour", and ``scoop\_boba\_to\_location".
 The ``grasp\_cup" skill is implemented with a feedback policy that centers the gripper on the cup, given the approximate location from the scene description, enabling the robot to grasp it reliably.
 The ``pour" skill is designed to accept a location and a descriptive cue of the ingredient being poured.
 This level of specification enables milk to be poured more than specific flavors.
-For example, when making a matcha latte, the \textit{pour} function will be provided ``\textit{matcha}'' or ``\textit{milk}'' as inputs.
+For example, when making a matcha latte, the \textit{pour} function is provided ``\textit{matcha}'' or ``\textit{milk}'' as input.
 When the input is ``\textit{matcha}'', the controllable tilt angle will be small, while when the input is ``\textit{milk}'', the controllable tilt angle will be much larger.
 This ensures that the robot can pour more milk and a bit of matcha liquid.